Eddie Buczynski: Welsh Traditionalist Witchcraft: 1972–1973

-Through their work at The Warlock Shop, Buczynski and Slater came to meet and befriend Judith and Thomas Kneital (also known by their craft names of Theos and Phoenix), who had recently taken control of the Long Island coven of Gardnerians in New York after the former high priest and high priestess, Raymond Buckland and his wife Rosemary, had decided to divorce.
-In early 1973, the shop hit financial difficulty, and the Kneitals personally lent several thousand dollars to Slater and Buczynski in order to help them out, which Buczynski promptly paid back.
-Their business quickly recovered, and they employed a young man from New Orleans named Robert Carey to work in the shop; he was a close personal friend of Candy Darling, and used to visit The Factory, where he was known as "Chanel 13".
-The increasing relationship between Slater and Buczynski and the Kneitals led to socialising between their two covens; despite their differing class backgrounds (the Gardnerian Commack coven being largely middle class and the Welsh Traditionalist Brooklyn Heights coven being largely working class and counter-cultural), they got on well.
-In February 1973, Buczynski requested initiation into the Gardnerican Craft from the Kneitals, but they refused, being cautious of what uses he would put the Gardnerian liturgy to.
+Through their work at The Warlock Shop, Buczynski and Slater came to meet and befriend Judith and Thomas Kneital (also known by their craft names of Theos and Phoenix), who had recently taken control of the Long Island coven of gardnerians in New York after the former high priest and high priestess– Raymond Buckland and his wife Rosemary, had decided to divorce.
+In early 1973, the shop had financial difficulty, and the Kneitals personally lent several thousand dollars to Slater and Buczynski in order to help them out, which Buczynski promptly paid back.
+Their business quickly recovered, and they employed a young man from New Orleans named Robert Carey to work in the shop.
+Robert was a close personal friend of Candy Darling, and used to visit The Factory, where he was known as "Chanel 13".
+The increasing relationship between Slater and Buczynski and the Kneitals led to socializing between their two covens.
+Despite their differing class backgrounds (the Gardnerian Commack coven being largely middle class, and the Welsh Traditionalist Brooklyn Heights coven being largely working class and counter-cultural), they got on well.
+In February 1973, Buczynski requested initiation into the Gardnerican craft from the Kneitals, but they refused, being cautious of what uses he would put the Gardnerian liturgy to.

-Still friends with Martello, Buczynski initiated him up till the third degree of the Welsh Traditionalist tradition, in return receiving third degree initiation into the Strega tradition.
-At the same time, he was facing problems within his own tradition as one couple running their own Welsh outer coven, Claudia and Gerard Nero, had decided to abandon Buczynski's tradition and receive initiation into Gardnerianism from the Kneitals; they had ultimately decided to do so after becoming increasingly sceptical of his historical claims to Palaeolithic roots.
+Still friends with Martello, Buczynski initiated him up to the third degree of his Welsh Traditionalist sect, and in return, he received third-degree initiation in Strega.
+At the same time, he was facing problems within his own sect, because one couple running their own Welsh outer coven, namely Claudia and Gerard Nero, had decided to abandon Buczynski's sect and receive initiation into Gardnerianism from the Kneitals; they had ultimately decided to do so after becoming increasingly sceptical of Buczynski's spurious claim of palaeolithic roots.
 They took their initiates, including Margot Adler, with them, much to Buczynski and Slater's annoyance, leading to a breakdown of the friendship that they had had with the Kneitals.
-His tradition nevertheless continued to grow and spread, and in January 1973, the tradition joined the Council of Earth Religions (COER), a pan-Pagan umbrella organisation founded the previous year to work for the common defence of the movement.
-His primary inner coven grew to a size that it had to divide into two at Midsummer 1973.
-His high priestess, Kay Smith, decided to take lead of one of them, while Eddie remained in the other, being joined by a new ritual consort named Judith.
-By August, there were two outer court covens of the Welsh tradition in New York City, and one each in Philadelphia and in Hopewell, Virginia.
+Buczynski's sect nevertheless continued to grow and spread, and in January 1973, the sect joined the Council of Earth Religions (COER)– a pan-pagan umbrella organization that was founded in the previous year, for the purpose of working for the common defence of the movement.
+Buczynski's primary inner coven grew to such a size that it had to divide into two covens at Midsummer of 1973.
+Buczynski's high priestess– Kay Smith, decided to take lead of one of the covens, while Eddie remained in the other, being joined by a new ritual consort named Judith.
+By August 1973, there were two outer-court covens of the Welsh sect in New York City, and one each in Philadelphia and in Hopewell, Virginia.